Bulgaria

 Dig director: Krastina Panayotova, PhD in Archaeology, Associate Professor and Head of the Department of Classical Archaeology, National Archaeological Institute with Museum, Bulgarian Academy of Sciences

-Deputy dig director and chief instructor: Teodora Bogdanova, Ph.D. in Archaeology; Adjunct Professor, CPCE, New Bulgarian University, Bulgaria
+Deputy dig director and chief instructor: Teodora Bogdanova, Ph.D. in Archaeology, Department of Classical Archaeology, National Archaeological Institute with Museum, Bulgarian Academy of Sciences, Adjunct Professor, CPCE, New Bulgarian University, Bulgaria

-Major field school topics/activities: Ancient Greek colonization, culture and religion; Archaeological field techniques and methods; finds and sample processing; training in human osteology (osteobiographies, identifying pathological conditions and signs of trauma), trips to significant heritage sites along the western Black Sea Coast.
+Major field school topics/activities: Ancient Greek colonization, culture, and religion; archaeological field techniques and methods; finds and sample processing; trips to significant heritage sites along the western Black Sea Coast.

 Minimum length of stay: 1 session (four weeks)